Panic disorder & Agoraphobia

 (a) Worried about having other attacks or

-(b) Worried about the implications of the attacks or their consequences (for example, that you are going crazy, losing control, having a heart attack, etc.) or
+(b) Worried about the implications of the attacks or their consequences (for example, that you are going crazy, losing control, you are having a heart attack or have a serious medical condition despite reassurance by a medical expert to the contrary) or

 (c) You have significantly changed your behaviour because of the panic attacks.